 The state of Texas and its relationship to the military

 From the Panhandle to the Valley, Texas is home to thousands of military members and their families.
 This has to do with the fact that not only are there many military bases here in our state, but many retired and inactive military members choose to make their homes in the State of Texas.
-As a result, due to the many military folks living in Texas there will invariably be issues regarding military service in family law that come together.
+As a result, due to the many army folks living in Texas, there will invariably be issues regarding military service in family law that come together.

-Travel schedules and planning in relation to deployment
+Travel schedules and planning concerning deployment

-Be clear with your co-parent about their role in this process
+Be clear with your co-parent about their role in this process.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan